EmmanuelDemey/trainings-v2/accessibility-backmarket/pages/form.md

 # Labels

 * Browser are not able *for the moment* to translate strings defined in a attribute.
+  * Firefox,
+  * Safari,
+  * Chromium browsers other than Chrome or Edge (Vivaldi, Opera, Brave, Arc, etc.),
+  * Internet Explorer,
+  * PlayStation Internet Browser
+  * ...

+---

+# Labels

 * If you need to define an invisible label and the browser need to be able to translate it,
-  * We will use a utility CSS class
+* You need to use this utility class

 ```css
 .sr-only {